fomightez/patmatch-binder/README.md

 Usage
 -----

 This repository is set up to allow running the command line version of this software after pressing the `launch binder` button above or below.
+Refer to this [this page](https://www.yeastgenome.org/nph-patmatch#examples) for 'Supported Pattern Syntax/Examples/Limits' information.

 There are a number of places where web-served versions of software are already set up to work with specific genomes: